 A general conclusion is that the measuring systems work well, but the number of sensors that has failed is increasing.
-225 out of 363 sensors in Section 1 (excluding water pressure sensors in the rock, geo-electric measurements) are out of order, the majority being RH-sensors that fail at water saturation.
-97 out of 394 sensors in Section 2 (excluding water pressure sensors in the rock, geo-electric measurements, stress and strain in the rock and displacement of canister) are out of order.
+249 (excluding water pressure sensors in the rock, geo-electric measurements) out of totally 363 installed sensors in Section 1 are out of order, the majority being RH-sensors that fail at water saturation.
+136 (excluding water pressure sensors in the rock, geo-electric measurements, stress and strain in the rock and displacement of canister) out of totally 394 sensors in Section 2 are out of order.
+Furthermore almost all suction sensors placed in the backfill is not giving reliable values due to high degree of saturation (RH 100%).